 Sanchi does not have too many elaborate eating places or delicacies that stand out.
 However, the town does foster a subtle variety and the few eating joints available here offer decent North Indian, South Indian, Chinese and Continental dishes.
 The local delicacies of Madhya Pradesh that you might chance upon here include Dal Bafla, Biryani, Kebabs, Korma, Poha, Rogan Josh, Jalebi, Ladoos as well as beverages like Lassi and Sugarcane Juice.

-The Sanchi Stupa is open to the public from 7 am to 7 pm, or sunrise to sunset, depending on the seasons.
+Answer: The Sanchi Stupa is open to the public from 7 am to 7 pm, or sunrise to sunset, depending on the seasons.